sensiolabs/CasBundle/Resources/doc/index.rst

 Configuration
 -------------

-Deadly simple, here is an example :
+Deadly simple, here is an example:

 .. configuration-block::